StefanKoell/stefankoell.github.io/content/blog/2024/10/27/mica/index.md

         : Colors.Transparent;
 }
 ```

-{{< callout type="info" >}}
+> [!NOTE]
-Keep in mind, that this code does not handle accent color changes from the OS.
+> Keep in mind, that this code does not handle accent color changes from the OS.
 There is an event `App.MainWindow.PlatformSettings.ColorValuesChanged` which should be subscribed to in order to update the color values.
-{{< /callout >}}

 ## Resources